electrode-io/electrode/samples/poc-subapp/README.md

 You can have data fetching that only runs on server side, and send that to the client for hydration if you use Redux.

-To enable server side only data fetching, create a file `server.js` under your subapp's directory, and exports a `prepare` method.
+To enable server side only data fetching, create a file `server.js` under your subapp's directory, and have it exports a `prepare` method.

 Example: